sp4rkie/docsis-cable-load-monitor/README.md

         14:56:01:   3421  2908  2267  2259   100   573   828  1873    89    16    14    14     9     9     7     6  14393
         14:56:26:   7939  2262  2315  2416   121    90  1098   463   102    32    75    77    25     5     9     4  17033

-The lines start with the time of measurement followed by 16 values that represent the cable load (in kbit/s) for each down channel.
+The lines start with the time of measurement followed by 16 values representing the cable load (in kbit/s) for each down channel.
 The last value is the overall sum.
 Ideally we would take a snapshot of all 16 values at the same time.
 Since we can receive only one frequency at a given time we collect the values sequentially.
 For 16 channels this typically takes about 25s what seems to be acceptable.